 - If the service isn't running, click the "Start" button.

-- Click “Apply” and then “OK” to finalize.
+- Click "Apply" and then "OK" to finalise.

 Restarting these services can often resolve sound issues.